 Bring a big appetite for learning about these consequential advances in food science!

-Dr. Yanbin Yin received a Bachelor of Science in biochemistry from Yantai University in China and a Ph.D. in bioinformatics from Peking University in China.
-He then had a postdoc training on complex carbohydrate metabolism at the University of Georgia Athens.
+Dr. Yanbin Yin is an associate professor at the University of Nebraska Lincoln (UNL).
+He received his B.S. from Yantai University (China) in biochemistry and a Ph.D. from Peking University (China) in bioinformatics.
+He then had a postdoc training at the University of Georgia Athens on complex carbohydrate metabolism.